 When starting with a cut piece of stone, I first make a template of my idea and copy it to the stone.
 I do this because, I have found that after I finish the carving, I can use the template to make changes for the next carving.
 I never seem to be satisfied with a carving, as soon as I finish it, I find things that displease me.

 Copy the template on to the stone.
 I try to enlarge the template to get the most efficient use of the stone.
-I have used a pantograph for many years to do this.
-Lately I have considered the use of the computer to enlarge my templates.
+I had used a pantograph for many years to do this.
+Today I use the computer to enlarge my templates.

 To remove large amounts on stone, use a saw.
 I have used every kind of saw from a crosscut to a hacksaw depending on the size of the stone.
 One of the benefits of working in soapstone is that it absorbs heat.
 This allows the sculptor to use a bandsaw to cut the stone.
 The stone will absorb a large portion of the heat generated by friction.
 This keeps the steel of the saw teeth from burning.
 The teeth of the saw blade will still wear.